maudnals/maudnals.github.io/README.md

 My _favorite_ things to work on are **web security** and **open-source demos and developer tools**.

-I have experience producing educational content for developers, speaking to and mingling with developer communities to listen to their ideas and channel their feedback to product teams, and building tools and demos for developers.
+I have experience producing educational content for developers, speaking to and mingling with developer communities to listen to their ideas and channel their feedback to product teams, building tools and demos for developers, helping developers troubleshoot their issues.

 ## Areas I have experience with